Linear Regression — Linearisable Models

 We seek the estimators a and b that make the vertical distances (residuals) between each observed datum and the curve as small as possible.

-Since regression (or Ordinary Least Squares) is a strictly quadratic problem, it has a closed-form analytical solution; meaning, it does not require an iterative approximation to deduce the coefficients:
+Since regression (or Ordinary Least Squares) is a strictly quadratic problem, it has a closed-form analytical solution calculated from the means and variances of descriptive statistics; meaning, it does not require an iterative approximation to deduce the coefficients:

 Slope (a)